This article discusses the types of distributed ledger technologies and does a detailed comparison of Blockchain vs Hashgraph vs DAG vs Holochain.

-Bitcoin is just completing a decade in existence.
+Blockchain technology has completed a decade in existence.
 Interesting as it has been, the first ten years have brought to the surface new and interesting sources of investment with some enthusiasts making to the billionaires rich list just overnight.
-However, the most exhilarating highlight of the last ten years of cryptocurrencies is the distributed ledger technology (DLT) that underlies the digital currencies.

 Blockchain first hit popular headlines in the immediate aftermath of bitcoin, the very first digital currency.
 The last decade is witness to interesting developments where distributed ledger technology or blockchain in other terms found numerous use cases besides powering cryptocurrencies.

 However, systemic inefficiencies and scaling problems led to developers looking for solutions outside the blockchain.
 As such, there are novel and ingenious developments like Holochain, Directed Acyclic Graph (DAG), and Hashgraph.
 In essence, the gist is to keep the original purpose of blockchain alive in the face of new and unforeseen difficulties.

 The advent of the new solutions, which majorly differ from blockchain-based on data structures, has brought other fundamental and yet significant discussions regarding which network is the best.
 In this light, this paper intends to dissect the networks and bring to the fore their various strengths and limitations.

 In particular, the article will compare Blockchain vs Hashgraph vs DAG vs Holochain.
 As such, the hope is that the reader can, once and for all, be in a position to settle the debate surrounding the networks’ significance.

 Get familiar with the terms related to blockchain with Blockchain Basics Flashcards.

 Comparison of Different Types of DLTs